 *Texas transplants brought the festive annual Juneteenth Celebration to New Mexico in recognition of June 19, 1865—the day enslaved African-Americans were finally freed in Texas —a year and a half after President Lincoln signed the Emancipation Proclamation.

 African-Americans in New Mexico are deeply driven by a sense of purpose.
-Many have stepped up to lead at the local and state levels, from long-time public servant James Lewis, the current state treasurer; to elected officials such as Sheryl Williams Stapleton and Jane Powdrell-Culbert.
+Many have stepped up to lead at the local and state levels, from long-time public servant James Lewis, the former state treasurer; to elected officials such as Sheryl Williams Stapleton and Jane Powdrell-Culbert.
 The State of New Mexico Office of African-American Affairs also serves as a community resource and advocacy organization. (www.oaaa.state.nm.us)